 Research shows that increased employee productivity, reduced turnover and lower organizational costs can be realized when employers allow their team members to work how and when they want.

-The future of work will be all about flexibility, giving employees the freedom and time to choose when and where they’re most productive.
-It’ll include enabling them to take time off to recharge when it’s best for them, whether that’s a couple hours on a Wednesday afternoon or jetting off to the Bahamas for a week.
+Especially during the Great Resignation, giving employees the freedom and time to choose when and where they’re most productive can make a huge difference in attracting and retaining talent.
+The future of work will include enabling employees to take time off to recharge when it’s best for them, whether that’s a couple hours on a Wednesday afternoon or jetting off to the Bahamas for a week.